Climb Monte Rosa – 4634m

 Clicking on the ‘Book Now’ button opposite, will open a new tab/window in your browser and direct you to our online tour booking system.
 Here you can check the course dates and availability

-- 3 nights mountain huts at half-board (Breakfast and 3 course evening meal)
+- 3 nights accommodation in mountain huts with half-board included

-- 4 nights hotel accommodation on bed and breakfast basis
+- 4 nights accommodation in Zermatt on a twin share basis

 - IFMGA mountain guide on 1:2 ratio